 Who are the Caithness Broch Project?

-The Caithness Broch Project are a Scottish charity dedicated to the promotion, preservation, and conservation of Caithness archaeology and heritage sites.
+The Caithness Broch Project is a Scottish charity dedicated to the promotion, preservation, and conservation of Caithness archaeology and heritage sites.
 Read our story below...

-Iain McLean first proposes the idea of a replica broch for Innovation Challenge, a pitching competition for start-up enterprises in the Caithness region.
-Despite ultimately being unsuccessful, Iain is determined to make the project a reality…
+Iain Maclean first proposes the idea of a replica broch for Innovation Challenge, a pitching competition for start-up enterprises in the Caithness region.
+Despite being unsuccessful in this bid, Iain is now determined to make the project a reality.

 Caithness Broch Project gives its first talk for Pictish Arts Society at Caithness Horizons (now the North Coast Visitor Centre).

 Under the advice of Niall Smith of Caithness Voluntary Group, Caithness Broch Project registers as a constituted group and a company limited by guarantee.
 Now it’s getting real!